-Asexual reproduction is the mode of reproduction by which new plants are produced without the help of flowers.
-This mode does not require the fusion of male and female gametes.
-Asexual reproduction generates new plants that are clones of the mother plant.
+The mode of reproduction by which new plants are produced without the reproductive unit of plants – flowers.
+This mode of reproduction occurs without the fusion of male and female gametes.
+Asexual reproduction produces new plants, which are the copies of the mother plant.

-For example, if you keep a potato for long time, it is said to develop many number of small growths, which are commonly referred as ‘eyes’.
-Each of them can be cut and also planted.
-Each of them will grow up like a clone of an original plant which had produced potato.
+For example, if you keep a potato for a long time, you can notice a number of small growths, which are commonly referred to as ‘eyes’.
+Each of them can be planted which will grow up like a clone of an original potato plant.

 It is any form of asexual reproduction occurring in plants, in which new plants are produced from the vegetative parts of the plants, i.e. roots, stems or buds.
 Vegetative propagation in plants can occur both by naturally or also can be artificially induced by horticulturists.